 In addition, antitrust laws in most jurisdictions prohibit the abuse of a dominant market position.
 Defining the relevant market is a complex task which - inter alia - has to take into account the product market and the geographic market.
-Market shares are a useful first indication (e.g. under Austrian law a market share of more than 30% already implies a dominant position).
-Therefore, please note that if you have reason to believe that POWERLINES might have a dominant market position in a particular market, additional rules will need to be complied with.
-In particular, the following practices are prohibited (regardless of whether you intend to restrict or prevent competition):
+Market shares are a useful first indication (e.g.

-- directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions: - limiting production, markets or technical development to the prejudice of consumers; - applying dissimilar conditions to equivalent transactions with other trading parties, thereby placing them at a competitive disadvantage; - making the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts.
+- directly or indirectly imposing unfair purchase or selling prices or other unfair trading conditions; - limiting production, markets or technical development to the prejudice of consumers; - applying dissimilar conditions to equivalent transactions with other trading parties, thereby placing them at a competitive disadvantage; - making the conclusion of contracts subject to acceptance by the other parties of supplementary obligations which, by their nature or according to commercial usage, have no connection with the subject of such contracts; - fidelity rebates, tying, bundling.